DataRaptor/drift-discord/README.md

 ## Miscellaneous Notes

-- Godspeed on Drift V2 my friend.
-You guys are doing something awesome.
+- The final working and stable M.V.P after the 8 hours of time allocated can be found on commit hash: `3c7272f`.

+- CHORE commits after `3c7272f` are refactors of this code to improve the UI, readability, trigger builds and improve the documentation.

 - Both services could use better `types`.
 It would be good practice but typing everything is time expensive.

-- The final working and stable M.V.P after the 8 hours of time allocated can be found on commit hash: `3c7272f`.

-- CHORE commits after `3c7272f` are refactors of this code to improve the UI, readability, trigger builds and improve the documentation.

 - If it takes a while initially to load, note that both services are deployed to GCP `cloud-run` which cold starts the containers after some period of inactivity (avoids billing).